ephreal/Silliness/README.md

   * convert a base10 int into a readable string (provided it IS a readable string)
   * caeser cipher the base64 encoded text before turning it into a base10 int
   * caeser cipher the base10 after encoding to base10 has completed

+## Basic python calculator

+Most people seem to start GUI programming with a calculator.
+I hadn't had a chance to make a calculator myself, so I decided it was time to do so.
+It's written in in python3 with tkinter.

 If you thought anything on this was fun to use, or you'd like to use this in a project, please be sure to give me the credit for my work.
 If you'd like to donate, that also wouldn't be remiss.